light-conversion-public/scilightcon/doc/docs/user_manual.md

 ```

 #### Retrieving data from the measurable
-The following code checks if given `logger_name` and `measurable` are valid then collects and timestamps and values for a given time period and displays them in a graph.
+The following code checks if given `logger_name` and `measurable` are valid then collects timestamps and values for a given time period and displays them in a graph.
 ``` py title="examples\example_logs_reader.py"
 import datetime
 from scilightcon.datasets import LogsReader